+- 1. Tag and track the history of individual trees.
 There are high-end solutions like geospatial mapping that feeds into ML models to assess the number of trees.
-We can take aerial views of the past and compare them to those of the present.
-Most cities have extensive paper trails for every process, so we can track the number of trees removed by their process paperwork alone-all tallied on good old spreadsheets.
+Aerial views of the past can be compared to those of the present.
+Most cities have extensive paper trails for every process, so the number of trees removed can be tracked by their process paperwork alone-all tallied on good old spreadsheets.
 It requires the public to demand transparency, and that is the issue: making the public care enough to demand transparency from their governments.
 Simple QR codes and geotagging have worked well in many countries to track trees.
-Tagging for existing trees and new ones planted should be more common.

-To address this challenge, there is a need to develop more advanced and sophisticated monitoring techniques that can track the carbon stored in individual trees within a forest ecosystem.
-This can include using remote sensing technologies such as lidar to map the structure and composition of the forest, as well as developing ground-based monitoring techniques that can track the growth and health of individual trees over time.
+Tagging for existing trees and new ones planted should be more common. - 2.
+Develop more advanced and sophisticated monitoring techniques that can track the carbon stored in individual trees within a forest ecosystem.
+This can and should include using remote sensing technologies such as lidar to map the structure and composition of the forest, as well as developing ground-based monitoring techniques that can track the growth and health of individual trees over time.